alexgrgr/Alice/README.md

 + `search.pam`: it will verify that the person asking is authorized to know that data.
 Then, his/her PAM will be searched on Smartsheet.
-Finally, the bot will announce on the group asked that it is a sensitive data and that it will tell the employee in a 1-to-1 room.
+Finally, the bot will announce on the group asked that it is a sensitive data and that it will tell the employee in a 1-to-1 room. ***Not yet implemented***

 + `search.mypam`: same as `search.pam` but only to get owns PAM data.
 Partners will be answered in a 1-to-1 room.

-+ `search.am` : only for internal employees, it will search comercial's data for a given customer.
++ `search.am`: in this case, after a user verification, the account manager of a given customer is retreived.
++`search.myam`: with a list of customers at smartsheet, it could tell him who is his account manager.

-+ `add.sparkclinic`: partner will be added to the room he asked to be in.
++ `add.sparkclinic`: partner will be added to the room he asked to be in if the list of rooms is added to the code.
+NLP processing used to get an exact ID.

 **Note**: code for smartsheet is currently adapted to use specific Sheet IDs and rows.
-This will change in a future to work with any IDs.
+This could change in a future to work with any ID.

 ###Environmental variables
 You will also need to set this *environmental variables* in [*Heroku*](https://devcenter.heroku.com/articles/config-vars#setting-up-config-vars-for-a-deployed-application "Set Env variables"):